Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

 ## Installation
 Begin with creating a new project, we'll call it **gatsby-navigation** and use a default starter.
+I intended to change as little as possible inside the starter.

 ```
 gatsby new gatsby-navigation https://github.com/gatsbyjs/gatsby-starter-default